0n0n0m0uz/GaTech_Practicum/README.md

 # GaTech_Practicum

-$$This was built in the linux subsystem for Windows, so all instructions are assuming a linux environment$$
+*This was built in the linux subsystem for Windows, so all instructions are assuming a linux environment*

 ## Instructions to Replicate this model on your machine.